Irreversible entropy production, from quantum to classical: Why entropy production matters

 In the standard operation of a heat engine, heat flows from the hot bath to the system ($\dot{Q}_h<0$) and work is extracted ($\dot{W}<0$).
 Using Eqs.~(\ref{1st_law_2baths_2}) and ~(\ref{Pi_multi_bath_2baths_2}) one may write the efficiency of the engine as

-The first term is nothing but Carnot's efficiency $\eta_C = 1-T_c/T_h$.
+The first two terms on the right hand side are nothing but Carnot's efficiency $\eta_C = 1-T_c/T_h$.
 Since $\dot{Q}_h<0$, the 2nd law~(\ref{intro_2nd_law}) implies that the last term in Eq.~(\ref{engine_operation_efficiency}) will be strictly non-positive.
-Hence, the efficiency of an engine is always \emph{reduced} from Carnot's efficiency by an amount proportional to the entropy production,

-This is Carnot statement of the $2^{\rm nd}$ law: \emph{``The efficiency of a quasi-static or reversible Carnot cycle depends only on the temperatures of the two heat reservoirs, and is the same, whatever the working substance.
-A Carnot engine operated in this way is the most efficient possible heat engine using those two temperatures.''}
+Hence, the efficiency of an engine is always \emph{reduced} from Carnot's efficiency by an amount proportional to the entropy production $ \eta = \eta_C - {T_c} \dot{\Sigma}/{|\dot{Q}_h|}$.
+This is Carnot statement of the $2^{\rm nd}$ law~\cite{Carnot1824}: \emph{``The efficiency of any quasi-static or reversible cycle between two heat reservoirs depends only on the temperatures of the reservoirs themselves, and is the same, regardless of the working substance.
+An engine operated in this way is the most efficient possible heat engine using those two temperatures.''}

 It is also useful to cast Eq.~(\ref{engine_operation_efficiency}) in terms of the output power, $P = - \dot{W}$, which leads to

 We therefore see that, \emph{for fixed power output}, the closer we are to Carnot efficiency, the smaller is the entropy production rate.
 This nicely illustrates why entropy production is often used as a quantifier of the degree of irreversibility.